 You have to cook for your family every day.
 If you want to enjoy cooking you should buy Red copper pan.
-Your food will not waste by sticking in pan because is no stick and very easy to wash. .
-If you have bought you have worried about how to use it.
+Your food will not waste by sticking in pan and very easy to wash. .
+If you have already bought, you have worried about how to use it.
 I’m here to overcome your trouble.
-In the following article i have given all type of instructions of using, seasoning, reasoning, utensil and when to throw it.
-Have a look at it and i hope after reading it you will happy and have full know how of using red copper pans.
+In the following article I have given all type of instructions of using, seasoning, reasoning, utensil and when to throw it.
+Have a look at it and I hope after reading it you will happy and have full know how of using red copper pans.

 If you buy a red copper pan you should have to season it before use.
 In following lines I am going to define three different ways to season red copper pans.